AUCOHL/Lighter/docs/benchmarks.md

 # Dynamic Power Analysis

-To evaluate the performance of this tool, the OpenSta API was used to calculate the dynamic power of the designs before and after clock gating, and produce a power reduction summary.
+To evaluate the performance of this tool, the OpenSTA API was used to calculate the dynamic power of the designs before and after clock gating, and produce a power reduction summary.

-To understand how OpenSta calculates the power, we experimented with the power reports using an inverter-driven flipflop, and we got the following results:
+To understand how OpenSTA calculates the power, we experimented with the power reports using an inverter-driven flipflop, and we got the following results:

 ### Flipflop power at activity factor 1.0: